kuznetsov-radio/gximagecomputing/README.md

    ebtel=LoadEBTEL(ebtelfile, DEM=DEM, DDM=DDM)<br/>
    where ebtelfile is the name of the GX Simulator file containing the EBTEL table(s) that define the DEM and/or DDM.<br/> If ebtelfile='' then the DEM, DDM, and coronal heating model are not used, and the coronal plasma is described by a model with a constant temperature and a barometric height profile of the plasma density (see below).<br/>
    The keywords /DEM and /DDM are only applicable if the chosen file contains both the DEM and DDM tables.
 In this case, if the /DEM keyword is set, the code loads the DEM table only (the DDM table is ignored).
 Similarly, if the /DDM keyword is set, the code loads the DDM table only (the DEM table is ignored).
-If both /DEM and /DDM keywords are set (or none of them), the code loads both tables.<br/>
+If both /DEM and /DDM keywords (or none of them) are set, the code loads both tables.<br/>
-   If the chosen file contains only one EBTEL table (DEM or DDM), the code loads that table; the /DEM and /DDM keywords are ignored.
+   If the chosen file contains only one EBTEL table (either DEM or DDM), the code loads that table; the /DEM and /DDM keywords are ignored.

 3. Define the size and position of the required radio maps, as well as the emission frequencies:<br/>
    simbox=MakeSimulationBox(xc, yc, dx, dy, Nx, Ny, freqlist)<br/>